• Skip to primary navigation

 Instructions

-1. Whisk together the melted butter, coconut sugar, egg and vanilla in a medium bowl.
+1. Add the melted butter, coconut sugar, egg and vanilla to a medium bowl and whisk to combine.

-2. Add the blanched almond flour, oats, baking soda and salt.
+2. Add the blanched almond flour, oats, baking soda and salt to the bowl.

 Nutrition Info: